dancoelho/dancoelho.github.io/_pages/research.md

   - /resume
 ---

-Some of the topics my collaborators and I are working or have worked on.
+Some of the topics my collaborators and I have been working on.

 <style>
 /* Style the Image Used to Trigger the Modal */